Searchbreed

 See Ollie

-What a Tibetan Mastiff actually costs year one
+What to budget for a Tibetan Mastiff in year one.

 Food (year one)